MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 ms.reviewer: angieandrews
 ---

-# Getting Started
+# Getting started

 To help remove the manual setup process that is time consuming and repetitive when you have a set of users to deliver the workshop to the Automation kit includes a set of automation scripts to help you set up isolated environments for each attendee.
 This approach is taken so that each learner is isolated from each other and doesn't get impacted by other learners.
 This instructor guide assumes that you use one of the following methods to set up and run the automation scripts:

-- **Local Install** - you have the ability to install the required components on your local environment.
+- **Local install** - you have the ability to install the required components on your local environment.
-- **Docker Install** - You have the ability to run and build a docker image to install components for learners.
+- **Docker install** - You have the ability to run and build a docker image to install components for learners.
 - **Azure Cloud Virtual Machine** - Use Azure Cloud Shell and Azure Virtual Machine to install setup components.

 The installer components are based on cross platform tools.
 The required tools include PowerShell, Azure CLI, Power Platform CLI and the .NET SDK you could make your choice from supported Windows, macOS or Linux based operating systems.

-## Local Install
+## Local install

 Perform a local install using the following steps: